miridius/serverless-telegram/README.md

 - `context`: the [Azure context object](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=v2#context-object) or the [AWS context object](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html) depending on the deployed platform
 - `message` (only on `MessageEnv`): the incoming `Message`
 - `inlineQuery` (only on `InlineEnv`): the incoming `InlineQuery`
+- `callbackQuery` (only on `CallbackEnv`): the incoming `CallbackQuery`
+- `chatId`: the id of the chat where the update came from.
+Always present on `MessageEnv`, never on `InlineEnv`, and only on `CallbackEnv` if the callback came from one of the bot's own messages and not from a message sent via inline query.
 - `debug(...data)`: function which logs to the debug log level (pointer to the _incorrectly named_ `context.log.verbose` on Azure or `console.debug` on AWS)
 - `info(...data)`: function to logs at info level (➡ `context.log.info` on Azure / `console.info` on AWS)
 - `warn(...data)`: function to logs at warn level (➡ `context.log.warn` on Azure / `console.warn` on AWS)